Skip to content

 git checkout DRC_DEMO

-• Check using git status.
+• Check if you are in the correct branch using git status.

 Creating Routes for Pages